cmooneycollett/cmooneycollett.github.io/_posts/2023-07-01-writing-a-linkedlist-in-rust.md

 - A `Node<T>` to store a single data item of generic type `T`
 - A `LinkedList<T>` to store a sequence of data items of generic type `T`

-Implementing these operations for our `LinkedList<T>` will provide some of the basic functionality we need:
+Implementing these operations for our `LinkedList` will provide some of the basic functionality we need:
 - Create a new empty list
 - Push data items to the front or back of the list
 - Pop data items from the front or back of the list
 - Calculate the length of the list

-To balance the potential complexity of our `LinkedList<T>`, our implementation won't cover these operations:
+To balance the potential complexity of our `LinkedList`, our implementation won't cover these operations:
 - Modify data items after they've been added to the list
 - Add data items between nodes